 While there’s climbing by the old ice rink that has absolutely no approach (you park at the base of the climbs), I preferred the walls above the hot springs, mainly at The Alcove (the Pool Wall).
-They do require walking up some screw to get to, so it’s not the easiest approach, but there are a few climbs here that are so great for little kids.
+They do require walking up some scree to get to, so it’s not the easiest approach, but there are a few climbs here that are so great for little kids.
 I loved seeing the expression on my four year olds face when she topped out First Time Out.
-If you’re making a climbing trip to Colorado with your kids check out our other blog, 3 Places to Take Your Family Climbing in Colorado and 8 Reasons to Visit Ouray.
+If you’re making a climbing trip to Ouray, Colorado with your kids check out our other blog, Million Dollar Highway.

 Horseshoe Slabs, Mammoth Lakes, California

 This was one of the best for our kids (and great when you are just learning to lead climb like we were two years ago when we stopped here).
 Park at Horseshoe Lake and it’s a quick fifteen minute hike through the forest.
 This is also a great place to mountain bike and hike.
 Many of the routes can be top roped here and there were a dozen routes 5.8 or less.